 Note: While MediaStreamer will enhance your streaming experience, it will not give your Amazon Fire TV VPN protection.
-To get VPN protection on your Amazon Fire TV, you can sideload the ExpressVPN app onto your Amazon Fire TV or connect your Amazon Fire TV to the internet through a VPN router.
+To get VPN protection on your Amazon Fire TV, you can use the ExpressVPN app on your Amazon Fire TV or connect your Amazon Fire TV to the internet through a VPN router.

 Jump to section

 Create your account to receive the account verification email from Dynu.

 Open the link in the verification email then log in to your account on https://www.dynu.com and select DDNS Services.

 Click on + Add to add a DDNS service.

 If you do not have a hostname already, enter your desired hostname in Option 1 and click + Add.
 This is the recommended option fo users who are not familiar with domain names.

 If you already have your own domain name, enter your domain name in Option 2 and click +Add.